Frequently Asked Questions

 Do you have WiFi?

 Yes, we do.
-However, we are in a remote location with access to only a narrow-bandwidth DSL line, so don't plan on being able to do much more than check your email, Facebook posts, etc.
+However, we are in a remote location using Starlink as our provider.
+It works well, but occasionally drops out depending on satellite positioning.
+It's best to plan on not doing much more than checking your email, Facebook posts, etc.

 Will our cell phones work there?